-Simply put, no city in India knows how to have a good time quite like Mumbai.
+No other city in India knows how to have a good time quite like Mumbai.
 Here you'll find everything from dingy "permit rooms" (basically cafeteria-style rooms with a liquor license) so dirty they make an American dive bar look like the Rainbow Room, and clubs so fancy they make the Rainbow Room look like a permit room.
 Whatever destination you choose, they all hold their own special charms.
+If you're

 One area where the suburbs have it over the city is nightlife, and the after-dark scene in the wealthy enclaves of Juhu and Bandra thrive on suburbia's young nouveau riche as well as city folk willing to travel for a good night out.

 Revelry peaks from Thursday to Sunday nights, with an early-20s-to-mid-30s crowd.
 Pubs open daily at around 6 or 7 (except a few, which open in the afternoon) and close by 1:15 am or a little later, depending, honestly, on how much they've paid the local cops.
 Some places collect a cover charge at the door.
 As in any metropolis, the reign of a nightspot can be ephemeral.
 Ask a young hotel employee to tell you where the best clubs or bars are, as trends change quickly in Mumbai.

 (15 out of 15 results)

 View All 15

 Central Mumbai 5